Pips Answer for Friday, February 13, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-02-13
+NYT Pips easy answer for 2026-02-13

-Answer for 2026-02-13
+Complete answer for 2026-02-13 (Easy)

 I started my morning with the Easy grid by Ian Livengood.
 I always look for the most restrictive rules first, and in this one, the 'empty' cells at [1,0] and [1,3] caught my eye.
 These are great because they act as anchors.